naighes/unipi_app/README.md

 ## available formats

-By default a JSON representation is returned.
-A very basic HTML representation is also available by issuing the request with HTTP header `Accept: text/html`.
+By default a JSON representation is returned and right now it'is the only available view.